 If you are injecting drugs regularly, the substance’s continued effects on your body will become clearer.
 As mentioned in the previous section, the nervous system begins to stop functioning properly.
 When the nervous system starts to weaken, so do your muscles.

 Because your muscles are weaker, it becomes harder to walk or even move around.
 Accomplishing daily tasks such as getting out of bed, cooking, and cleaning will require much effort.

 Injecting drugs does not only have an impact on your nervous system but other organs in the body as well.
 Commonly injected drugs such as heroin can cause a residue buildup in the body’s blood vessels.
 Consequently, the body’s kidneys, liver, and lungs will become at risk for serious infections.
 If you are injecting drugs you will need rehab to treat the core cause of addiction so your body can fully recover from both the physical and mental dependency.

 Intravenous or IV drug use affects everyone differently.
 Even something as small as someone’s state of mind when using drugs can cause very different reactions.

 Aside from internal side effects, there are several physical changes the body will experience after frequent drug injections.
 Many people experience cold sweats, insomnia, extreme weight loss, seizures, and chest pains.

 Side effects may also vary based on gender.
 For women, menstrual cycles can become irregular.
 For men, common drug use can cause a loss of sex drive.
 No matter what, however, the side effects will be significant.

 Intravenous drug use can quickly lead to addiction.
 Our team of certified experts can help you stop injecting drugs and overcome the long-term effects of substance abuse.
 Renaissance Recovery Center offers various addiction and substance abuse treatment programs to meet the unique needs of our clients.
-Contact our Renaissance Recovery’s substance abuse treatment center at [Direct] for more information.866.330.9449
+Contact our Renaissance Recovery’s substance abuse treatment center at 866.330.9449 for more information.